 25. Power to lease

-(1) The Commission may let or lease, or grant a licence to any person to use, any building, building and land or vacant land held by the Commission for such periods and purposes, at such rentals and on such terms, covenants and conditions as the Commission thinks fit.
+(1) The Authority may let or lease, or grant a licence to any person to use, any building, building and land or vacant land held by the Authority for such periods and purposes, at such rentals and on such terms, covenants and conditions as the Authority thinks fit.

 (2) Subsection (1) does not apply to the letting or leasing of a house or house and land.

+[Section 25 amended by No. 28 of 2006 s.
+332.]

 26. Power to sell

-(1) The Commission, with the consent of the Minister, may by public auction or private contract sell any building and land or vacant land held by the Commission for cash or on such terms of payment as the Commission thinks fit and at such price, and subject to such conditions, restrictions, exceptions and reservations (if any) as the Commission thinks fit.
+(1) The Authority, with the consent of the Minister, may by public auction or private contract sell any building and land or vacant land held by the Authority for cash or on such terms of payment as the Authority thinks fit and at such price, and subject to such conditions, restrictions, exceptions and reservations (if any) as the Authority thinks fit.

 (2) Subsection (1) does not apply to a sale under Division 4.

+[Section 26 amended by No. 28 of 2006 s.
+332.]

 27. Power to grant easement

-The Commission may grant or create an easement over land held by the Commission for such payment (if any) and on such terms and conditions as the Commission thinks fit.
+The Authority may grant or create an easement over land held by the Authority for such payment (if any) and on such terms and conditions as the Authority thinks fit.

+[Section 27 amended by No. 28 of 2006 s.
+332.]

 Division 3 — Letting or leasing of houses

 28. Power to let or lease houses

-The Commission may let or lease any house or house and land held by the Commission to any eligible person or, with the consent of the Minister —
+The Authority may let or lease any house or house and land held by the Authority to any eligible person or, with the consent of the Minister —

 (a) to any public authority or body corporate; or

-(b) to any person who, in the opinion of the Commission, is providing an essential community or tradesman service in a locality and is unable to obtain suitable accommodation in that locality from any source other than the Commission.
+(b) to any person who, in the opinion of the Authority, is providing an essential community or tradesman service in a locality and is unable to obtain suitable accommodation in that locality from any source other than the Authority.

+[Section 28 amended by No. 28 of 2006 s.
+332.]

 29. Terms and conditions

-(1) A house or house and land may be let under this Division on a weekly or such other periodic tenancy as the Commission thinks fit or may be leased under this Division for such period as the Commission thinks fit.
+(1) A house or house and land may be let under this Division on a weekly or such other periodic tenancy as the Authority thinks fit or may be leased under this Division for such period as the Authority thinks fit.

-(2) The terms, covenants and conditions of a tenancy or lease under this Division shall be such terms, covenants and conditions as the Commission thinks fit and shall be set out in a tenancy agreement in an approved form.
+(2) The terms, covenants and conditions of a tenancy or lease under this Division shall be such terms, covenants and conditions as the Authority thinks fit and shall be set out in a tenancy agreement in an approved form.

+[Section 29 amended by No. 28 of 2006 s.
+332.]

 30. Determination of rent

-(1) The amounts of rent to be paid by tenants under this Division shall be such amounts as are from time to time determined by the Commission and approved by the Minister.
+(1) The amounts of rent to be paid by tenants under this Division shall be such amounts as are from time to time determined by the Authority and approved by the Minister.

 (2) A determination under subsection (1) may provide for —